als244/ml_dataflow/README.md

 ## Purpose

 This repo is structured as a collection of libraries to help foster a robust, transparent, & performant ecosystem for machine learning and other accelertor-centric workloads.
 The transition to heterogeneous computing environments (CPUs + GPUs/TPUs/FPGAs/etc.) has posed challenges for portability and efficency.
-Dataflow processing, encompassing concurrent streams and asynchronous data-movement, is fundamental to all AI workloads, yet we lack a quality way of expressing these types of programs.
+Dataflow processing, encompassing concurrent streams and asynchronous data-movement, is fundamental to all AI workloads.
+Yet, we lack a quality way of expressing these types of programs.

 The current ecosystem lies at the extremes:
 - ***Optimizing for performance***: Custom-built solutions targeting a specific computing environment (accounting for known: architectures, # of acccelerators, bandwidths, memory capacities, etc.)